AWS S3 Encryption

 • Control which IAM users and roles can use keys to encrypt & decrypt data

-• Choose to have AWS KMS automatically rotate keys on an annual basis
+• Choose to have AWS KMS automatically rotate keys with configurable rotation periods (90 days to 7 years)

 • Temporarily disable keys so they cannot be used by anyone